 Textiles abound in Khiva.
-We’ll visit another spectacular museum of handicrafts and several grand architectural wonders.
-There is a particularly wonderful carpet shop in Khiva also.
-Hand-knotted examples here show patterns that were inspired by the designs of the tiles and doors of the city.
+We’ll visit several grand architectural wonders with the most intricate painted ceramic tiles.
+There is a wonderful carpet shop in Khiva also.
+Hand-knotted examples in soft colors show patterns that were inspired by the designs of the tiles and doors of the city.
 Another visit in Khiva will be to the Suzani Center to see stunning embroidered examples from all over Uzbekistan.
-At the end of our adventure, after seeing hundreds of gorgeous suzanis and stunning ikat jackets or yardage, we’ll drive to nearby Urgench for early flights back to Tashkent and then on to Bishkek.
-The rest of this day is free to explore Tashkent on your own — to see something you missed the first time, visit more museums, or visit the local Chorsu bazaar to buy more bread stamps.
+At the end of our adventure, after seeing hundreds of gorgeous suzanis and stunning ikat jackets or yardage, we’ll drive to nearby Urgench for early flights back to Tashkent.
+Then we’ll drive back across the UZB/KGZ border and fly from Osh to Bishkek.

 Some of our Hotels…

-A modern hotel with a good swimming pool, conveniently located on a quiet street of Tashkent.
+A new hotel with pool and gym, conveniently located near the Chorsu Bazaar in Tashkent.
 Rooms are comfortable with lots of light and contemporary bathrooms.
-The breakfast buffet is very good, with lots of choice and eggs made to order.
+The breakfast buffet is very good, with lots of choice.
+Good massages are available in the spa.
 Several good restaurants are within easy walking distance.

 Private Home, Margilan